experientials/ziloo-firmware/docs/DEVELOP.md

 Fork the main branch if you are making general improvements.
 And make a PR to merge them on to the main branch as well as the relevant hardware(`hw/*`) branches.
+3rd party Hardware documentation and internal development information is kept on hardware specific branches.
+The main branch should contain the firmware build scripts and documentation for using the firmware.

 Fork a hardware(`hw/*`) branch, if you work on a firmware release for a specific platform.
 If possible you should fork the main branch for work on firmware work and later cherry pick the